dinganthony/virtual-home-base/blog/_posts/2020-10-17-honor-fire.md

 layout: post
 title: To Honor a Fire
 ---
-I wrote this piece in 2015 for a writing contest.
-Found it while cleaning out old Word documents on my computer.
-Decided to repost it here, five years later.
-{: .message }

 I could throw a rock in any direction and be guaranteed to hit a rice paddy.
 But I had no energy left to test this out.
 Unable to endure the enveloping heat, I crumpled to the ground, panting.
 My sooty hands pushed against the dried mud as a fatigued numbness seeped through my upper arms.
 Sweating was a chore, already routine, my white cotton t-shirt completely soaked.
 Muscles twitching, I eased into a resting position and slipped off my shoes, dangling my legs over the edge of the small cliff.